LiljestromNadja/DebianLinux/Debbie.md

 ## The same story in English
-I installed Linux Debianin succesfully on virtual machine through these steps.
+I installed Linux Debian succesfully on virtual machine through these steps.
 First, I had to download Debian Linux iso -file, there was a link to it on https://terokarvinen.com/2021/install-debian-on-virtualbox/
 and Oracle VM VirtualBox Manager installation file https://www.virtualbox.org/wiki/Downloads.
 After downloading these files I installed the VirtualBox.